aquiris/unity-sqlite/README.md

         .AddColumn("degree").End() // adds degree and then adds )
-        .Insert() // goes back to Insert struct .Values().Begin() // goes to Values struct and then adds VALUES and ( .Add("id", id).Separator() // adds a binding for id and bind the value to the query then adds a comma .Add("name", name).Separator() // adds a binding for name and bind the value to the query then adds a comma .Add("degree", degree).End() // adds a binding for degree and bind the value to the query then adds ) .Insert().Build(); // goes back to Insert struct and then builds the Query struct;
+        .Insert() // goes back to Insert struct .Values().Begin() // goes to Values struct and then adds VALUES and ( .Bind(id).Separator() // adds a binding for id and bind the value to the query then adds a comma .Bind(name).Separator() // adds a binding for name and bind the value to the query then adds a comma .Bind(degree).End() // adds a binding for degree and bind the value to the query then adds ) .Insert().Build(); // goes back to Insert struct and then builds the Query struct;

 SQLiteInsert.Run(query, database, completion);